beats-and-pieces/ONETRAK/README.md

 Script Name as Headline
 ======
-**Script Name** is a script for things.
+**ONETRAK** is a test app for a ONETRAK company for things.
 The usage is explained like this:

 ```
 $ ./script parameter1 .. parameterN